Yoctol/bottender/docs/advanced-guides-deployment.md

 heroku login
 ```

-Then you can create a Heroku app by the below command.
-You may see some app name regulation like `Name must start with a letter, end with a letter or digit and can only contain lowercase letters, digits, and dashes` if you don't meet it.
+Then, you can create a Heroku app by the below command.

 ```sh
 heroku create <your-heroku-app-name>
 ```

+You may see some app name regulation if you don't meet it.
+For example:

+> Name must start with a letter, end with a letter or digit and can only contain lowercase letters, digits, and dashes

-If you created your Heroku app successfully, you could see a deployment address for your app like `https://<your-heroku-app-name>.herokuapp.com/`.
-You can note it down for future webhook setting.
+Once you created your Heroku app successfully, you could see a deployment address for your app like `https://<your-heroku-app-name>.herokuapp.com/`.
+You can note it down for the coming webhook setting.

 ### Step 3: Fill in Environment Variables to Heroku

-Deployment of Heroku depends on Git, and we usually put `.env` in `.gitignore`.
-So you have to config in the environment variables of your Heroku app with the following commands: `heroku config:set -a <your-heroku-app-name> <ENV_KEY_01>=<ENV_VALUE_01>`.
+Config the environment variables of your Heroku app with the following commands: `heroku config:set -a <your-heroku-app-name> <ENV_KEY_01>=<ENV_VALUE_01>`.

 For chat channels require multiple environment variables, you may use commands like `heroku config:set -a <your-heroku-app-name> <ENV_KEY_01>=<ENV_VALUE_01> <ENV_KEY_02>=<ENV_VALUE_02>`.